jwieringa/railsgirls/README.md

 1. What are libraries and why are they used?
 2. What is open source?
 3. Discussion: HTML is the topic.

+# Step 5

+1. Discuss how instance variables in controller actions are available in the view